Introduction

 Enabling Private Program Execution

 The first benefit, illustrated by the example above, is the ability to treat the program to be proven as a private input.
-This allows the zkVM to prove the execution of programs without revealing their source, making it possible to build private smart contracts on-chain.
+This allows the zkVM to prove the execution of programs without revealing their source, making it possible to build private smart contracts on-chain, among other use cases.
+By comparing the program’s digest to a public input, verifiers can still check meaningful properties such as:- Consistency of the private program across multiple invocations can be checked.

 Generalization Across Programs with a Single zkVM Binary

-- Simplified deployment pipelines for applications/smart contracts verifying zkVM proofs on-chain
+- Deployment pipelines for applications and smart contracts verifying zkVM proofs on-chain can be simplified significantly.

 Stwo